PervazGolrang/AZURE-INTFRASTRUCTURE-SECURITY-IDENTITY/Lab01_Core_Infrastructure_and_Security_Foundations/steps/step03_identity_and_logging.md

 | sort by TimeGenerated desc
 ```

-You should see heartbeat records every minute.
+This should log heartbeat records every minute.
 Guest metrics (CPU, memory, disk) will appear in the InsightsMetrics table after a few minutes.

-Confirm:
-- Heartbeat logs exist
-- Guest metrics and performance counters appear
-- Logs are being sent from the VM

-Save screenshots:
-- `05-loganalytics-heartbeat.png`
-- `06-rbac-assignment.png`

 ## 3.6 - Allow the VM to read secrets from Key Vault